 Law enforcement warns county residents to beware of arrest scam

 Jun.
-19—Frederick County law enforcement officials are warning residents not to fall for a scam they say is spreading locally, in which a caller impersonating a police officer threatens that they'll be arrested unless they pay the caller money.
+19—Frederick County law enforcement officials are warning residents not to fall for a scam they say is spreading locally — one in which a caller impersonating a police officer threatens that they'll be arrested unless they pay the caller money.

 The scam is "growing exponentially" in the month of June, Frederick County Sheriff Chuck Jenkins said at a press conference Friday.

-The caller instructs the person to pay to have the warrant canceled with gift cards or green dot cards, and instructs them how to do this.
+The caller instructs the person to pay with gift cards or green dot cards to have the warrant canceled and instructs them how to do this.

 Earlier this week, a young nurse practitioner came to the Law Enforcement Center and filed a report, saying she paid approximately $12,000 to the scammers, according to a news release.

-No legitimate law enforcement officer will demand money to settle an arrest warrant, or notify people when they're coming to arrest them, Jenkins said.
+Authorities stress that no legitimate law enforcement officer will demand money to settle an arrest warrant or notify people when they're coming to arrest them, Jenkins said.

 Sgt.
 Richard Kulina of the Maryland State Police said his agency also would not call and ask for money to resolve a warrant.